djsutter/gptools/README.md

   showing the log message for each commit that exists in one branch and not the other.</dd>
 </dl>

+## How to clone an entire project

+To clone an entire project, all that is needed to begin is to acquire the config.json file which describes the full project configuration.
+Normally it will be located in a gitlab project of its own.
+So create enough of your directory structure so that you can clone the "build" project, then git clone that project.
+Next, cd into that directory and type "gp --clone".
+It should clone the other projects.

 ## Plugins

 Plugins are used to implement gp commands.
 They are PHP classes, and go in the plugins directory.